"The ache for home lives in all of us, the safe place where we can go as we are and not be questioned."

 Belonging

-Belonging is the experience of being rooted—connected to people, place, and purpose in a way that grounds you.
+Belonging is the experience of being rooted—connected to people, place, and purpose in a way that grounds us.
 True belonging is foundation, not cage.
-It supports you during change and reminds you where you started.
+It supports us during change.
+It reminds us where we started.

 Belonging and the Explorer